 United’s current B787 2-2-2 Business Class layout is inferior to the excellent new 1-2-1 reverse herringbone layout currently offered on all of its brand new B777-300ER planes and is retrofitting all of its existing wide-body planes with the new seats too.

 When you arrive, you will be greeted by a large pile of bedding.
-A Saks Fifth Avenue pillow along with the same brand of light and a heavy blanket.
-You will also have some united branded headphones and plenty of trays and storage units.
+A Saks Fifth Avenue pillow, the same light brand, and a heavy blanket.
+You will also have some united branded headphones, trays, and storage units.
 Of course, Bose headphones would be preferable, but you can’t win them all!

 The United B787 Business Class seat is similar to the one that Qatar Airways installed on its A330 planes.
 The soft cushioned seat has a generous pitch of 78 inches (195 cm), with a width of 22 inches (56 cm).
 The seat is quite comfortable, even for a 10+ hour flight.